Ludwig von Schröder: Biography

 After transfer to the Baltic near the end of the war, Schröder was ordered by Wilhelm II to take action against navy mutineers at Kiel.
 The government of Reichskanzler Max von Baden was opposed to these measures and the orders were thus not carried out.
-Ludwig von Schröder retired a second time on 12 December 1918.
-He died in Berlin-Halensee on 23 July 1933, age 79, and was buried at the Invalidenfriedhof cemetery, Berlin, with son Joachim (1885-1929) who preceded him in death.
-His son Ludwig Karl (1884-1941) was a Luftwaffe general during the Second World War.
+Schröder retired a second time on 12 December 1918.
+He died in Berlin-Halensee on 23 July 1933, age 79, and was buried at the Invalidenfriedhof cemetery in Berlin, with son Joachim (1885-1929) who preceded him in death.

+Schröder's son Ludwig Karl (1884–1941) was a Luftwaffe general during the Second World War.